Today I’m doing something I almost never do.

 Abundance: *Every* project is merely a TEST.
 If you have a good system/formula to follow you’ll end up with far more winners than losers.
 And a loser is valuable information about what to avoid going forward.
 This is the nature of business and perfectly normal, relax!

-Scarcity Mindset: I might offend my list by promoting a product they don’t like
+Scarcity Mindset: I might offend my list or followers by promoting a product they don’t like

 Abundance: You are simply making an OFFER (the clue’s in the name).
 Nobody is forced to buy or even to be on your list.
 Promote right and you won’t cause offence to your most valuable subscriber core.